jetstack/jsctl/README.md

 ```
 ##### Generate and apply Installation that configures Jetstack Secure components for Venafi TPP user

-jsctl can be used to generate (and optionally apply) operator configuration to set up a cluster with components relevant for Venafi TPP user.
+jsctl can be used to generate and/or apply operator configuration to set up a cluster with components relevant for Venafi TPP user.

+###### TPP issuer with static credentials

 Create a file with Venafi connection details and credentials `connection.yaml`: